pohly/meta-swupd/docs/Guide.md

 7. (optional) Define extra images, consisting of the os-core with any number of additional bundles installed, which can be built.
-Do this by setting the `SWUPD_IMAGES` variable to a list of additional image name suffixes and assigning the names of bundles to inclde to a varflag matching the defined name.
+Do this by setting the `SWUPD_IMAGES` variable to a list of additional image name suffixes and assigning the names of bundles to include to a varflag matching the defined name.
 For example:
 ```
 SWUPD_IMAGES = "product1"